 The revolutionary design of the feet uses custom-made implants to connect the ankle joint to the foot and mimics the way in which deer antler bone grows through skin.
 Working with a team from University College London, Dr Fitzpatrick pioneered the use of the weight-bearing prosthetic implants, combining engineering mechanics with biology.

 In Oscar’s case, the procedure was complicated by the fact that his feet were severed at the junction between the ankle bones and the arch of the foot.
 He has since been fitted with a series of prototype new paws to ensure the best possible long-term fit – and is back to his normal happy self.

-Mrs. Nolan said she and her husband had to do a lot of “soul-searching” before deciding to go ahead with the operation.
-“Our main concern has always been whether this operation would be in Oscar’s best interests and would give him a better quality of life.”
+Mrs. Nolan said that she and her husband had to do a lot of “soul-searching” before deciding to go ahead with the operation.
+“Our main concern was always whether the operation would be in Oscar’s best interests and would give him a better quality of life.”

 In situations where a cat has lost a limb due to injury or illness, some veterinary professionals may explore the possibility of prosthetics or other assistive devices to help improve the animal’s quality of life.
 These devices would be custom-designed to fit the specific needs and anatomy of the individual cat.

 Prosthetics for animals involve a process where a mold or 3D scan of the remaining limb is taken to create a custom-fitted artificial limb.
 These prosthetics aim to restore mobility and improve the animal’s ability to move comfortably.
 However, it’s crucial to note that not all cats may adapt well to prosthetics, and the success of such devices can vary based on the individual animal’s temperament and adaptability.

 Veterinarians and specialists work closely with pet owners to determine the best course of action to support an animal’s mobility and overall well-being, considering factors such as the cat’s health, age, and willingness to adapt to the prosthesis.